andrea-weisberg/readme-sprint-devportal/docs/companion-api/reports/detailed-settlement-report-1.md

 <li>2nd presentment reversal – shows a 2nd presentment that has been reversed at the time of settlement.</li>
 </ul>
 </li>
-<li><b>Transaction ID</b> – it’s a reference for the transaction.
+<li><b>Transaction id</b> – it’s a reference for the transaction.
 <ul>
-<li>In most cases, the provided Transaction ID will be the same Transaction ID as the original authorization.
+<li>In most cases, the provided Transaction id will be the same Transaction id as the original authorization.
 It’s usually 7 to 10 digits.</li>
-<li>In case of refunds, there will be a unique Transaction ID for each of them.
-The ID does not relate to the original authorization.
+<li>In case of refunds, there will be a unique Transaction id for each of them.
+The id does not relate to the original authorization.
 It’s also longer, up to 23 characters.</li>
-<li>In case of chargebacks, there will be a unique Transaction ID for each of them.
-The ID does not relate to the original authorization.
+<li>In case of chargebacks, there will be a unique Transaction id for each of them.
+The id does not relate to the original authorization.
 It’s also longer, up to 23 characters.</li>
 </ul>
 </li>
 <li><b>Currency code</b> – this is the currency code for the settlement currency.</li>